BioMalta Life Sciences Park, San Gwann, Malta

 The BioMalta life sciences centre project was launched in May 2010 by the Finance and Economic Development Ministry.
 The project is aimed at attracting foreign direct investment into the bio-technology and life sciences sectors of the country.

 Malta Enterprise is the government agency responsible for attracting foreign investors and promoting industrial development in Malta.

-The project will be completed in two phases.
-It will form part of a larger biotechnology park proposed to be built in the Sam Gwann Industrial Estate.
+The project was completed in two phases.
+It forms part of a larger biotechnology park proposed to be built in the Sam Gwann Industrial Estate.

-The project is estimated to cost €38m ($50m).
-It is being co-financed by the Government of Malta, Malta Enterprise and the European Regional Development Fund (ERDF).
-The European Union alone will fund 80% of the project cost.
+The project was completed at an estimated cost of €38m ($50m).
+It was co-financed by the Maltese Government, Malta Enterprise and the European Regional Development Fund (ERDF).
+The EU funded 80% of the project cost.

 Location of Malta's state-of-the-art centre

-The BioMalta campus is being built over ex-Yorkie and disused VF jeans factories in the San Gwann Industrial Estate.
-Malta Enterprise also has an office building at the site.
-The office will be relocated to create space for the BioMalta campus.
-The existing buildings are being demolished to make way for the construction of the research and development park.
+The BioMalta campus was built over ex-Yorkie and disused VF jeans factories in the San Gwann Industrial Estate.
+Malta Enterprise also had an office building at the site.
+The office was relocated to create space for the BioMalta campus.
+The existing buildings were demolished to make way for the construction of the research and development park.

 The project site is strategically located in proximity to the University of Malta and Mater Dei Hospital, enabling operating companies to work in collaboration with the university staff and the hospital.